Funding opportunity

 Deadline

-EPSRC must receive your outline application by 4:00pm on 9 February 2023.
+EPSRC must receive your application by 8 June 2023 at 4:00pm UK time.

 You will not be able to apply after this time.
 Please leave enough time for your proposal to pass through your organisation’s Je-S submission route before this date.